Fulvic Acid vs. Folic Acid: What's the Difference?

 Conversely, folic acid prevents congenital disorders, including neural tube abnormalities, by playing a critical role in DNA synthesis and cell proliferation.

-Moreover, regarding side effects and dosages, fulvic acid has minimal reported side effects with no specific recommended dosage established yet, whereas consuming excess folic acid can lead to unmetabolized folic acid circulating in the bloodstream.
+Moreover, regarding side effects and dosages, fulvic acid has minimal reported side effects, and no specific recommended dosage has been established yet, whereas consuming excess folic acid can lead to unmetabolized folic acid circulating in the bloodstream.

 In summary, folic acid is essential for specific health conditions such as pregnancy, while fulvic acid provides broader health benefits, especially for those concerned.